Tabiiiqwq/MeshAnyGaussians_Webpage/content/english/pages/write_up.md

 ### Stereo Matching

-In parallel, we obtain high-quality depth estimates of the scene via stereo matching.
-For each training view, we synthesize a stereo pair by translating the camera slightly along the rightward (epipolar) direction and rendering a second image using the same 3DGS scene representation.
-Given that the two views are naturally aligned along the baseline, they can be directly fed into a stereo matching model to compute a dense depth map.
+In parallel with the segmentation process, we also obtain high-quality depth estimates of the scene via iterative stereo matching.
+In short, the stereo matcher uses the difference in object positions between two renders with slightly shifted camera positions to compute depth.
+For each training view, we artificially translate the gaussian view camera slightly rightword, and render a second image using the same 3DGS scene representation.
+Since we know each image from this process is aligned along the baseline, they can be reliably fed into a stereo matching model to compute a dense depth map.
+When picking the right model to perform the stereo-matching process, we opted to utilize NVIDIA’s state-of-the-art FoundationStereo model, given its recent release and significant advances.
+This model robustly yields accurate depth predictions from rectified stereo image pairs [4].

-For stereo inference, we adopt NVIDIA's state-of-the-art *FoundationStereo* model, which yields accurate depth predictions from rectified stereo pairs [4].
-Importantly, we choose stereo matching over monocular depth estimation methods such as Depth Anything, as the latter typically produce pseudo-depths bounded within $[0, 1]$ that are unsuitable for precise 3D reconstruction.

-Additionally, due to the inherent noise in the Gaussian surfaces of 3DGS, we avoid computing depth directly from the expected volume density, which tends to produce unstable results.
-Instead, our stereo-based pipeline yields metrically accurate and globally consistent depth maps that can be reliably fused in the subsequent TSDF pipeline.
+Initially we attempted to use DepthAnythingV2, which is a monocular (single-view) depth estimation model, but these models produce pseudo-depths bounded between $[0, 1]$ that are unsuitable for precise 3D reconstruction, proven through our initial noisy outputs.
+Further, due to the inherent noise in the Gaussian surfaces of 3DGS, we avoid computing depth directly from the expected volume density, since this also produced unstable results based on our preliminary testing.
+Instead, our stereo-based pipeline yields metrically accurate and globally consistent depth maps that can be reliably used by our mesh generation algorithm.

 ### Mesh Reconstruction